stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

   _confirm_ messages for every `abort` statement in `prepare(b)`.

-Using this terminology, a node must confirm `prepare(b)` before issuing a _vote_ message for the statement `commit b`.
+Using this terminology, a node must confirm `prepare(b)` before issuing a _vote_ or _accept_ message for the statement `commit b`.

 ## Prepare messages

 The first phase of balloting is the PREPARE phase.
-During this phase, nodes send the following message:
+During this phase, as soon as a node has a valid candidate value (see the rules for `ballot.value` below), it begins sending the following message:

 ~~~~~ {.xdr}
 struct SCPPrepare